great-expectations/great_expectations/docs/command_line.rst

     A new Expectation suite 'npi.warning' was added to your project To continue editing this suite, run jupyter notebook /Users/taylor/Desktop/great_expectations/uncommitted/npi.warning.ipynb

-You can then run juypter yourself.
+You can then run jupyter.

 ``great_expectations suite edit``